rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 - **Penalties**: GDPR penalties are capped based on a company’s annual revenue, on the other hand, CCPA penalties have no limit and are assessed per violation and number of affected consumers.
-- **Opt-in/Opt-out**: under GDPR, businesses must have opt-in from consumers before collecting data, in the case of CCPA, consumers must opt-out of data collection.
+- **Opt-in/Opt-out**: Under GDPR, businesses must have opt-in from consumers before collecting data, in the case of CCPA, consumers must opt-out of data collection.
 - **Third-party data sales**: for GDPR businesses must have consent from